cowboy8625/rusty-rain/README.md

                                arrow          - Arrow Emojis or Fancy Characters bin            - All Ones and Zeros
                                cards          - Playing Cards
-                               clock          - 🕑
+                               classic        - Characters as seen in the movie clock          - 🕑
                                crab           - 🦀
                                dominosh       - 🀽